nextcloud/documentation/admin_manual/enterprise_installation/linux_installation.rst

 Manual Installation
 -------------------

-Download the ownCloud archive from your account at https://customer.owncloud.com/owncloud, then follow the instructions at :doc:`source_installation`.
+Download the ownCloud archive from your account at https://customer.owncloud.com/owncloud, then follow the instructions at :doc:`../installation/source_installation`.

 SELinux
 -------